Big-Vi/vigneshmurugan.github.io/content/posts/Shopify_Storefront_API.md

 ---
-title: "Shopify storefront API integration with existing site"
+title: "Integrating E-Commerce into Your Site with Shopify's Storefront API"
 slug: "shopify-storefront-api-integration-with-existing-site"
 date: 2022-02-22
+updated: 2025-07-19
 tags:
   - shopify
+  - headless-commerce
+  - api
 ---

-If you're thinking of adding e-commerce to your existing application, turn to Shopify as it's offering great developer-friendly features such as Storefront API & Admin API with GraphQL endpoint, Webhooks, and Shopify payment(available for limited countries).

-If you're thinking of adding e-commerce to your existing application, turn to Shopify as it's offering great developer-friendly features such as Storefront API & Admin API with GraphQL endpoint, Webhooks, and Shopify payment(available for limited countries).
+If you're looking to add e-commerce functionality to an existing website or application, Shopify offers a powerful and developer-friendly solution.
+With tools like the Storefront and Admin APIs (both with GraphQL endpoints), webhooks, and Shopify Payments, you can build a custom shopping experience without starting from scratch.

-- When working with Shopify Headless, you're merely displaying the products on the existing website, and Shopify does all the heavy lifting(Payment, Shipping, Discount, and so on).
-- Integrating with other external systems such as ERP, CRM or CMS is easy with Shopify.
+This approach, often called "headless commerce," allows you to use your existing frontend while Shopify handles the complex backend logic.

+### Why Go Headless with Shopify?

+-   **Decoupled Architecture**: You maintain full control over your website's look and feel while Shopify manages payments, shipping, discounts, and inventory.
+-   **Seamless Integration**: Shopify is designed to connect with other business systems like ERPs, CRMs, or a CMS, making it a flexible hub for your commerce operations.
-- Shopify created a GIT repo for various languages and frameworks to kick-start with.
+-   **Developer Resources**: To accelerate development, Shopify provides official SDKs and starter kits for various languages and frameworks.

-## Storefront API
+## Understanding the Storefront API

-Storefront API offers a GraphQL endpoint that enables developers to build headless e-commerce sites, and mobile apps & even sell products via video games([Shopify unity buy SDK](https://www.shopify.com/partners/blog/using-shopify-unity-buy-sdk)).

-Storefront API is a public-facing API, as opposed to Admin API, which means requests to the Storefront API can be made from the client side.

-Request to the Admin API can be sent only via the back end of the app.
-Using Admin API, developers can read and write to products, inventory, orders, shipping & more.
+The **Storefront API** is the core of Shopify's headless offering.
+It provides a public-facing GraphQL endpoint that lets you fetch product data, create carts, and manage checkouts directly from your client-side application.
+This is what enables you to build custom e-commerce sites, mobile apps, or even integrate purchasing into video games using the [Shopify Unity Buy SDK](https://www.shopify.com/partners/blog/using-shopify-unity-buy-sdk).

+Because the Storefront API is public, requests can be safely made from a user's browser.
+This contrasts with the **Admin API**, which is designed for backend use only and provides read/write access to your store's data, including products, orders, and shipping details.

-## Shopify buy SDK
+## Using the Shopify Buy SDK

-"Buy SDK" is a wrapper around functionalities like fetching products, collections, line items, discounts, and so on.
-It basically initializes the GraphQL client with the query to make a request to Shopify with the credentials supplied.
+To simplify the integration process, Shopify provides the **Buy SDK**.
+This SDK acts as a wrapper around the Storefront API, providing convenient methods for common tasks like fetching products and collections, managing line items, and applying discounts.
+It essentially initializes a GraphQL client with the necessary credentials and queries, so you can focus on building your user interface.

-## Checkout process
+## The Checkout Process

-The checkout process starts with creating a Shopify cart session from your website which then creates Shopify checkout URL.
-Products can be added to the cart session.

-The checkout URL takes the customers to the Shopify checkout page.

-## Netsuite integration

-As I mentioned above that integrating with the business system is a breeze with Shopify.
-In my organization, we use NetSuite ERP.
-So all the orders created in Shopify need to be pushed into NetSuite for the accounts team to handle.
-NetSuite sends an automatic invoice to the customer If they chose to pay their order manually and then sync the order status back to Shopify via GraphQL mutation.
+The headless checkout process is straightforward:

+1. Your application uses the Storefront API (or Buy SDK) to create a cart session and add products to it.
+2. Shopify generates a unique checkout URL for that session.
+3. When the customer is ready to pay, you redirect them to this URL.

+This takes the customer to Shopify's secure, PCI-compliant checkout page, where they can enter their payment and shipping information.
+Shopify handles the entire transaction, so you don't have to worry about processing sensitive financial data.

+## Example: NetSuite Integration

+The ability to integrate with other business systems is a major advantage.
+In my organization, we use NetSuite as our ERP.
+When an order is placed through our Shopify-powered site, a webhook triggers a process that pushes the order details into NetSuite for our accounting team.

+Conversely, when the finance team marks an order as paid in NetSuite (for manual payments), an automated process uses a GraphQL mutation via the Admin API to sync the updated order status back to Shopify.
+This creates a seamless flow of information between our commerce platform and our core business system.